supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 4: Real-Time Intelligence Experience
 1. Select **Fabric experience selector icon** (currently set to Industry Solutions) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Real-Time Intelligence**.
-You will navigate to **Real-Time Intelligence Home page**.
+You will navigate to the **Real-Time Intelligence Home page**.
 Again, there are four sections.
-In the Recommended section, notice the items:
+In the Recommended section, notice the following items:

-    a. **Eventhouse:** Used to create a workspace of database, which can be shared across projects.
+    a. **Eventhouse:** Used to create a workspace of the database, which can be shared across projects.

     b. **KQL Queryset:** Used to run queries on the data to produce shareable tables and visuals.